The 10 Best Things To Do in Kintamani, Bali

 Rainy Season: November - March | Dry Season: April - October

-Kintamani’s rainy season is from November to March but is rainiest with a decrease in visibility from December to March.
+Kintamani’s rainy season is from November to March.
+It is rainiest, with less visibility from December to March.
 I do not recommend visiting during the rainy season because the trail can become slippery and dangerous, especially while hiking in the dark morning hours.
 Most of the trail is loose rock and volcanic dried ash, which is already a bit slippery with the wrong shoes, never mind while wet.

 HOW TO GET TO Kintamani:

 The drive can be as short as 1 hour and 40 minutes if you leave before 8:00 AM or after 7:00 PM and as long as 2 hours and 40 minutes.
-Motorbike tends to be faster than cars because they can weave around traffic.
+Motorbikes tend to be faster than cars because they can weave around traffic.
+But there are massive hills and curvy roads on the way there.

 Taxi: You can order a local taxi, Grab (rideshare app), or GoJek (rideshare app) from almost anywhere in Bali to Kintamani.

-Local taxis are available outside the airport or by booking through an accommodation.
+Local taxis are available outside the airport or through your accommodation.

 Grab is better than GoJek for longer distances (from my experience).
 I have had GoJek drivers arrive to pick me up and ask for more money, and when I said no, they turned around and drove away.